allenwbw/ShopYourLikes/README.md

 ### Running the app
 You can run the back-end app by using the following command under the root directory of the app

-    ```bash
     mvn spring-boot:run
-    ```

 The server will start on port 5000.

 ## Running the tests